 Skiing in Sierra-At-Tahoe Ski Resort most famous slope is the notorious Sugar ‘n’ Spice.
 With its 2.5 miles (4km) it poses a challenge for the most experienced skier.

-Alpine Meadows Ski ResortAlpine Meadows Ski Resort is famous for its great snow and elevated views over the High-Sierra and Lake Tahoe.
-The resort is located in Bear Creek, which is an unincorporated community in Placer County, California.
-The community is located just 5 miles west of Tahoe City.
+Alpine Meadows Ski Resort is famous for its great snow and elevated views over the High-Sierra and Lake Tahoe.
+The resort is situated in Bear Creek, which is an unincorporated community in Placer County, California.
+The village lies just 5 miles west of Tahoe City.

 Located in Olympic Valley, California, Squaw Valley Ski resort is the second largest ski area surrounding Lake Tahoe.